-Pokemon Sword and Shield: List of every missing Pokemon | Dexerto.com
+Pokemon Sword and Shield: List of every missing Pokemon - Dexerto

 - Smeargle

-The 54 missing Johto Pokemon represent more than half of the generation.
-Fortunately, the Johto beasts along with Lugia and Ho-Oh are expected to be released later this year.
+The 45 missing Johto Pokemon represent slightly less than half of the generation.
+Fortunately, the Johto beasts along with Lugia and Ho-Oh were released later this year.

 Gen 3